Awards & Research

-The award is intended to acknowledge and distinguish those New Members who have obtained their CIRP within the past five years and who have brought excellence to their profession through their leadership and achievements in various aspects of their personal and professional life.
+The award is intended to acknowledge and distinguish those New Members who have obtained their CIRP within the past seven years and who have brought excellence to their profession through their leadership and achievements in various aspects of their personal and professional life.
 The New Member’s Award of Merit promotes CAIRP’s future leaders by encouraging newer members of the profession to demonstrate standards of best practice, excellence, integrity, innovation, dedication and balance.
 Candidates should clearly demonstrate their commitment to CAIRP’s core values and promote its members as the “Go-to Professionals” for expertise, information and solutions regarding insolvency and restructuring.

 Recipients of the New Member’s Award of Merit will have demonstrated excellence and a special distinction in one or more of the following areas of service and achievement: